vinegarhq/vinegarhq.github.io/src/Installation/guides/flatpak.md

 make
 ```

-It may fail with missing runtimes, make sure to install those with `flatpak install --user <runtime>`.
+If you see errors about missing runtimes, make sure to install those with `flatpak install --user <runtime>`.